 I can’t believe the second week with my mom has already drawn to a close.
 I am so thankful she extended the trip to three weeks because the original plan was just for two.
-We still had to cut our major things to fit it all in, but we are having a blast.
+We still had to cut out some major things to fit into a doable itinerary, but we are having a blast.

 Day 10 – Our last full day at the resort.
-I make use of the pool again and we go to the “Bush Talk” and learn about Australian and local native bush foods with a tasting of seasonal seeds, fruits and spices.
+I make use of the pool again and we go to a “Bush Talk” at the resort and learn about Australian and local native bush foods with a tasting of seasonal seeds, fruits, and spices.
 The evening brings what I was most looking forward to in the Outback – the camel ride.
 We leisurely ride for about an hour and watch the sun set.

 Day 12 – Valentine’s Day – I snuck in a cheeky swim in the AM before heading into the town for brunch.
 Then this was a full on travel day as we were heading to Perth connecting via Adelaide.
 We arrived in Perth in the evening and opted for dinner at our hotel.
 The air is so refreshing here and we take an evening walk.

 Day 13 – Vegan brunch and then my mom’s dreams came true when she held a koala.
 She can now leave Australia content.
-Her dream became a reality at a visit to Cohunu Koala Park.
+Her dream became a reality at a visit to Cohunu Koala Park, which we took Uber to and from.
 For dinner we went to the hot spot, Petition Kitchen, and had a really great meal.

-Day 14 – Tried to get an early start and headed to Fremantle.
-Spent some time exploring the area, had lunch, and walked around the markets.
+Day 14 – Tried to get an early start and headed to Fremantle in the morning.
+We spent some time exploring the area, had lunch, and walked around the markets.
 Then we took the train to Cottesloe Beach.
 We strolled on the beach for a bit before heading into Cottesloe Town for an early dinner.
 Taking the train back into Perth my mom somehow convinced me to get a pedicure, but with the store’s credit card machine not working I ended up paying for it myself…. treat yo’ self, right?
 We have an early morning ahead of us with more excitement ahead for my mom’s last week down under.